 Over its 140 year history the Temple House building has been cared for tenderly and repaired when it could be afforded.
 In 1983, while some wanted to demolish it, Robert Cook purchased the old, tired hotel with the intention to keep it from faltering to progress.
 Thanks to his love and tireless efforts the building was saved and placed on the National Historic Register.

 The hotel closed its doors in 2007 for major renovations.
 The Woodruff Hotel emerged with stunning ambiance while maintaining its history firmly intact.
 In the grand celebration that marked its re-opening, the Nauvoo Brass Band played patriotic songs while the mayor and other city officials cut the ribbon.
 The hotel was then "open for business" to the delight of hundreds of citizens.
 The Woodruff Hotel is situated on nearly two acres of huge 100 year shade trees and boasts a Pioneer Village, the flagship Zions Mercantile General Store, and the world class Temple House Gallery.
-The Woodruff Hotel welcomes guests from around the world as they enjoy the wonderful history and ambiance, as well as the unmatched views from the historic windows of the beautiful Temple House building.
+The Woodruff Hotel in Nauvoo welcomes guests from around the world as they enjoy the wonderful history and ambiance, as well as the unmatched views from the historic windows of the beautiful Temple House building.

 The Woodruff Hotel today in the beautiful Temple House building